 For an adult, the upper limit of the normal is 135/85 anything beyond this is a threat.
 If systolic or the diastolic blood pressure is persistently greater than (140/90mmHg), hypertension is said to be present.

 Increase in volume of blood in the heart Narrowing of the blood vessels (vasoconstriction) The causes of these remain idiopathic (unknown); Also free radicals is a major causative factor of most chronic diseases, their eradication leads to eradication of illnesses of unknown origin.

-Every problem in life has a core foundation i.e. the root of it.
+Every problem in life has a core foundation that is the root of it.
 Hypertension has a root and the recent scientific discovery in molecular medicine shows that a certain group of molecules called the “free radical” and cholesterol are responsible for the fundamental changes that give birth to high blood pressure.
-So, for effective hypertension treatment, we need to handle free radical and cholesterol first since they are the main causes of hypertension.
+So, for effective hypertension treatment, early symptoms should be taken seriously and we need to handle free radical and cholesterol first since they are the main causes of hypertension.

 THE BIOCHEMISTRY OF FREE RADICALS

 Biochemically, free radicals are atoms/molecules with unpaired electrons (e-) on their outer surface, which makes them, unstable, very reactive and destructive.
 They are produced both in and outside the body.
 However, they are mainly produced as free electrons during energy through three main cycles namely;